France's far left leads protests against Macron reforms

-PARIS (Reuters) - France’s main far left party, the hardline CGT trade union and some 80 other organizations, led several thousand people in street protests across France on Saturday against French President Emmanuel Macron’s reforms of the public sector.
+PARIS, May 26 (Reuters) - France’s main far left party, the hardline CGT trade union and some 80 other organisations, led several thousand people in street protests across France on Saturday against French President Emmanuel Macron’s reforms of the public sector.

 “We are going to carry a message (and) this message must be heard by the strong-headed Emmanuel Macron,” Jean-Luc Melenchon, leader of the far left France Unbowed party, told a cheering crowd before the protest set off in the southern port city of Marseille.